 Governors can suspend prosecutors for refusing to prosecute abortions.
-Prosecutors are elected officials with fixed or limited terms-newly elected prosecutors may take different stances from their predecessors.
+Prosecutors are elected officials with fixed or limited terms newly elected prosecutors may take different stances from their predecessors.
+New state laws may target prosecutorial discretion.

 Gubernatorial Pardons

 State governors who disagree with state laws limiting or criminalizing abortion may pardon or grant clemency to individuals found in violation of these laws.
 Wisconsin Governor Tony Evers offered to grant clemency to physicians prosecuted for providing abortions in the state.